HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/inst_tasearch_metrics_already_config_ta.md

 # Enabling type-ahead search {#inst_tasearch_metrics_already_config_ta .task}

-Enable the type-ahead search feature using Elasticsearch in an HCL Connections™ deployment.
+Enable the type-ahead search feature using OpenSearch in an HCL Connections™ deployment.

-Review the topic, [Managing the Elasticsearch index for Connections type-ahead search](inst_managing_es_index_cnx_typeahead_search.md) to determine if you want to change the default number of shards or replicas.
+Review the topic, [Managing the OpenSearch index for Connections type-ahead search](inst_managing_os_index_cnx_typeahead_search.md) to determine if you want to change the default number of shards or replicas.
 These values should be changed prior to creating the index.

-Verify that the server can connect to the Elasticsearch server and that SSL is configured.
+Verify that the server can connect to the OpenSearch server and that SSL is configured.

-You can configure type-ahead search using the Elasticsearch component of the Component Pack for Connections.
+You can configure type-ahead search using the OpenSearch component of the Component Pack for Connections.

 1. Run the following SearchService administration command: